Taxes and contributions in Brazil

 Corporate income tax, or IRPJ, is levied on the taxable profits of an entity at a rate of 15%.
 In addition to the IRPJ, a 10% surtax is imposed on taxable income exceeding BRL 240,000 on an annual basis.

 The social contribution on profits, or CSLL, is levied on entities subject to the IRPJ in order to finance the Brazilian federal social security system.
-According to Law 13,169/2015, the CSLL rate was increased to 20% for financial institutions and remains at a 9% for other institutions.
+Law 13,169/2015, increased the CSLL rate to 20% for financial institutions and maintained a 9% rate for other institutions.

 Corporate income taxes are self-assessed and returns must be filed in the taxpayer's place of domicile.
 The authorities may assess taxes if no return is filed, or the taxpayer files an incorrect return.
 In situations when proper accounting records have not been kept by the taxpayer tax authorities may disregard the accounting records and conduct an arbitrary assessment.

 Law 13,202/15, published on 9 December 2015, clarified that Brazil's tax treaties also cover the social contribution on net profits (CSLL).
 The "taxes covered" article in Brazil's tax treaties expressly includes only "Brazilian federal income tax," without specifying or making a reference to the IRPJ or the CSLL.